Please refer to our important information regarding travel insurance when booking your ski holiday.

-Details of all services mentioned in the brochure, for example bus services in resort, are correct at the time of going to press.
+Details of all services mentioned in our printed material or on the website, for example bus services in resort, are correct at the time of going to press.
 However, these may change once the resort has opened and we are not notified by the resort in advance of these changes.

 Facilities such as lifts, shuttle bus services, saunas, ice rinks and swimming pools may not be operational at the beginning or the end of the season.
 This may also affect some of the facilities in your accommodation.
 This may be due to factors such as weather or the number of tourists in resort, repairs or redecoration.
 These decisions are often made on the spot by their operators and we are not always informed.

 Where we do know we will do our utmost to let you know.
 At the beginning and at the end of the season building work in resorts may be taking place.
 We have no control over these building works and are not made aware of their start and finish times.

 BREXIT and transition and the possible consequences for bookings

 For our most up to date advice to travellers please read the following page:

 It is possible that various consequences of Brexit, the lead up to it and/or a transition period may affect the performance of our contract with you.
 We are aware that for some of our guests between the date on which you book your chosen holiday arrangements and the actual performance of those arrangements the UK will be changing its relations with the EU and latterly cease to be a member state of the European Union.
 The situation is fluid and currently we have little idea how our future relationship with the EU will unfold and how this will affect travel in Europe or the holiday arrangements we are offering.